 - PGY – 3: Understanding Employment Contracts, Medicolegal Topics

 Journal Club is held monthly and hosted by a faculty in their home.
-(Due to COVID-19, Journal Club has transitioned to a virtual format for the 2020-2021 academic year.)
 The session starts with a mini EBM lesion regarding approach to critical appraisal of current literature.
 Multiple journal articles are chosen surrounding a single topic and are discussed with residents, faculty and local experts in small groups.
 These groups then come together to draw conclusions and possible changes to current practice the articles may provoke.
 The department subspecialty divisions also host their own specific Journal Clubs, and residents are invited to attend (Pediatric EM, Toxicology, EMS).

 Visiting Professor Grand Rounds